 World Vitiligo Day 2013

-The idea of a World Vitiligo Day was first put forward by Steve Haragadon, the founder of the Vitiligo Friends network from USA and then later developed and finalized by Ogo Maduewesi, a vitiligo patient who is the Founder and Executive Director of the Vitiligo Support and Awareness Foundation in Nigeria.
+The idea of a World Vitiligo Day was first put forward by Steve Haragadon, the founder of the Vitiligo Friends network from USA and then later developed by Ogo Maduewesi, a vitiligo patient who is the Founder and Executive Director of the Vitiligo Support and Awareness Foundation in Nigeria.
 In early 2012, the VR Foundation has launched the 25June campaign and the dedicated website.
 Read full story on Wikipedia » » »

 Local and national vitiligo patient associations and medical societies are active members of the World Vitiligo Day, and their numbers are growing with every year.
 Anyone who wants to help raise awareness for vitiligo can get involved.
 The WVD Steering Committee oversees the direction of World Vitiligo Day, and coordinates the global media campaign and activities.
 The Steering Committee was started by the VR Foundation and now is made up of vitiligo patients and patient association representatives from different countries.

 What is 25June Initiative?

 VR Foundation's ambitious goal is to mark World Vitiligo Day on June 25 as a date to be observed annually by the United Nations and member states » » »

 We, the undersigned, are just the few of estimated over 100 million people living, working, caring for our children and families all over the world, with this neglected disease, vitiligo » » »

 There are many activities, ideas as well as sponsorship opportunities that can be pursued by individuals worldwide on June 25th » » »

 Media ToolsFurther to the success of the media activities surrounding the World Vitiligo Day campaign in 2012, we are delighted to share with you the new media toolkit for 2013 » » »